 By reducing fake or incorrect email entries, it supports better deliverability and improves the overall quality of your email campaigns.
 It works directly within WooCommerce and is easy to manage from the WordPress dashboard.

-All WooCommerce stores that want to maintain a clean email list and improve the effectiveness of their email marketing from the beginning.
+Best for: All WooCommerce stores that want to maintain a clean email list and improve the effectiveness of their email marketing from the beginning.

 Brevo is a practical choice for WooCommerce stores that want both marketing and transactional email capabilities in one platform.
 It integrates with WooCommerce to sync customer and order data, making it easier to manage campaigns and essential store communications together.